-The nonlinear excitation profile of TPLSM results in localization of any photodamage, related to bleaching of the fluorophore or otherwise, that may occur.
-In contrast, single-photon excitation results in photodamage throughout the entire axial extent of the beam.
-Further, for both single- and two-photon imaging techniques the incident beam can induce heating of the nervous tissue, although this effect may be substantial only when the incident power exceeds ~0.1 W for the near-infrared wavelengths involved in TPLSM.44
+3.3.3.
+Photobleaching and Photodamage by Two-Photon Excitation contrast, single-photon excitation results in photodamage throughout the entire axial extent of the beam.
+Further, for both single- and two-photon imaging techniques the incident beam can induce heating of the nervous tissue, although this effect may be substantial only when the incident power exceeds ~ 0.1 W for the near-infrared wavelengths involved in TPLSM [44].